Continuous Quality Improvement (CQI) in Student Equity

 In this stream, designed for equity professionals, you’ll learn how to gather and use data to drive improvement, helping to create more effective equity programs.

-Understanding the process of Continuous Quality Improvement (CQI) will help you to identify what’s working and what isn’t in your student equity programs so you can make meaningful, lasting changes.
+Understanding the process of Continuous Quality Improvement (CQI), or ‘monitoring’, will help you to identify what’s working and what isn’t in your student equity programs so you can make meaningful, lasting changes.

 This stream will suit equity professionals working in Australian universities.

-This stream comprises 5 modules, (modules 7-11 of the ACSES Evaluation Learning Program).
+This stream comprises 4 modules (modules 7-10 of the ACSES Evaluation Learning Program).

 Module 7: Introduction to Continuous Quality Improvement